15 Days Lhasa-Everest-Kailash Group Tour

 We will accomplish 52 kilometers over three full days.
 We will trek through some of the most amazing terrains, with altitude ranging from 4400m to 5200m.
 For the devout pilgrims, a visit to Mt.
 Kailash and Lake Mansarovar forms the ultimate realization of their spiritual pursuit.
 For the trekking-lovers, the journey offers a deep sensation of rugged beauty, remoteness, and solitude.

 In addition, you will be able to experience an up close of the traditional lifestyle of the local Tibetans.
 We will arrange for your visits to a typical farmers’ village or a nomad tent.
 Moreover, we ensure that you have plenty of time at your own disposal to see and feel what it is like to be eating in local Tibetan restaurants.
 Furthermore, we have an afternoon or morning tea in local tea-shops.
-A visit to Tibetan traditional handicraft centre will be also arranged during the tour.
+A visit to Tibetan traditional handicraft center will be also arranged during the tour.
 We will see and learn the extraordinary array of authentic Tibetan traditional and contemporary works of crafts and arts.

 Day 1: Arrive in Lhasa Elevation 3590 meters